suolapeikko/FinderUtilities/README.md

 ## How to install FinderUtilities
 Just download the app, copy i to your /Applications directory and run it once to install the containing Finder extension.
 The first time you run the app, it opens up System Preferences > Extensions so that you can grant it rights.

+## Alternative way of installing the app extension
+Blaa, blaa, blaa

 ## How to use FinderUtilities
 Blaa blaa blaa